LSRHS/labs/README.md

 {% spoiler "Hint" %}

 To make a new variable called name, write `name =`.
 Follow that with the `input()` function.
 You can put a *prompt* inside the parenthesis.
-The prompt is a string, so use quotes around it.
+The prompt is a string, so use quotes around it like this `input("Answer this question!")`

 {% endspoiler %}

 ## Print

 Now print a greeting to the user using their name.
 For instance, if the user's name is Penelope, your program could output "Hello, Penelope".
+Make sure you're using the `name` variable so that whatever the user enters is used in the response.
 Python has more than one way to do this!
 See if you can figure one out!

 {% spoiler "Hint" %}